aguspdana/multiplayer-tree/README.md

 # TODO

 This demo requires a perfect connection.
-It doesn't handle message dropped because of bad connection, which can cause inconsistent document across different clients.
+It doesn't handle message drop caused by broken connection, which can cause inconsistent document across different clients.
+We can solve this by:
+- Attaching message counter to the messages
+- Resending unconfirmed messages upon reconnection
+- Ignoring messages with counter less than the counter in the last message.